Saying Goodbye To Your Pet At Home

 What to expect from the process

-Once booked, our vet will visit your home and examine your pet and let you know how the process works.
+Our vet will visit your home at a prearranged time, asses your pet and discuss the process of saying goodbye.

-When the time has come to say goodbye, the vet will give your pet a medicine by small injection to make them comfortable and sleepy.
-Once your pet is sleeping, they will be given a second injection, allowing them to pass away peacefully.
-You may hold your pet, or have them rest on a favourite bed or sofa as we give the final medicine to perform the euthanasia.
+When you're ready, the vet will give your pet a medicine so they are comfortable and sleepy.
+Once your pet is sleeping, they will then administer a second medication, causing them to pass away peacefully.
+You may hold your pet, or have them resting in their favourite spot in the house.

 Euthanasia at home

 Your pet will be given a respectful farewell in a peaceful environment

 We work with highly respected and respectful pet crematoria to ensure that your pet's body is cared for after euthanasia.